Aetna, Blue Cross Blue Shield, Medcost, Oscar, Cigna, United Healthcare

 Stacey Wilson began her academic career studying psychology and social welfare at Florida State University, where she also gained experience conducting research on distress tolerance and the impact of feelings of incompleteness on symptoms of obsessive-compulsive disorder.
 While in Tallahassee, she also served the North Florida community as a suicide prevention, crisis counseling, and community resource referral hotline volunteer for over two and a half years.
-In 2015, Stacey made her way to North Carolina to gain a master’s degree in Marriage and Family Therapy from Appalachian State University, where she also received a certificate in Systemic Multicultural Counseling.
-During her graduate training, Stacey served as the graduate assistant for the Office of Equity, Diversity, and Compliance and the graduate research assistant on a study centered on the transition to parenthood, the findings of which she presented at the American Family Therapy Academy’s national conference.
+After graduating, Stacey made her way to North Carolina to gain a master’s degree in Marriage and Family Therapy from Appalachian State University, where she also received a certificate in Systemic Multicultural Counseling.
+During her graduate training, Stacey served as the graduate assistant for the Office of Equity, Diversity, and Compliance and the graduate research assistant on a study centered on the transition to parenthood, the findings of which she co-presented at the American Family Therapy Academy’s national conference.
 While completing a year and a half of clinical internships and volunteer work, Stacey gained experience providing individual, couples, family, animal-assisted, and group therapy in the private practice, public school, and residential treatment settings.

 In her spare time, Stacey can be found hiking with her partner and their dogs, Sonny and Sturgill, trying something new in the kitchen with her trusty cast-iron skillet, and (when it’s safe to) attending as many concerts, shows, and community events as possible with her friends and family.